UG Research Accelerator for the Social Sciences

 The video content is now available to future students taking this module.
 The module is now offered through the School of Information & Communication Studies and CoSSL as SSCI30050: Digital Research Skills for the Social Sciences.
 The module has been expanded to a significantly larger cohort of 100+ students, which will contribute to a growing body of student created resources and the students-as-partners approach.

 In addition to these immediate outputs, the project expanded the role of assessment by providing opportunities for students to reflect creatively on the research skills they have acquired and communicate their learning to a wider audience of future students.
-This outcome fulfills CoSSL’s T&L Committee Undergraduate Research Education Working Group 2019 Recommendation 6.
+This outcome fulfils CoSSL’s T&L Committee Undergraduate Research Education Working Group 2019 Recommendation 6.
 The project has also supported CoSSL’s goal to include students actively in shaping their learning experiences through working with academic teaching and support staff in a Students as Partners (SaP) model.

 Further, the project offered a meaningful approach to embedding digital research skills in the undergraduate curriculum.
 By developing learning materials which seek to explain complex research skills to others, the students’ own understanding of these concepts is deepened.